How an intelligent test agent lets you automate all your functional testing

 Coping with complex sites

-Adaptive Event Analysis (AEA™) is the brains behind our intelligent test agent.
-AEA™ uses a combination of several AI techniques in order to create a detailed model of your UI.
+Our ML engine uses a combination of several AI techniques in order to create a detailed model of your UI.
 Importantly, this model fingerprints elements in the UI using multiple methods.
 These include classic CSS selectors but also cover things like element visibility, location on the page (and relative to other elements), Xpaths, previous locations, etc. The result is a system that can seamlessly cope with nested DOMs and dynamic content.
-Even better, when you create tests with AEA™ they automatically work cross-browser and cross-platform.
+Even better, when you create tests with ML engine they automatically work cross-browser and cross-platform.
 To top it all off, all Functionize tests run in our Test Cloud.
 This allows you to run thousands of tests in parallel, dramatically improving the productivity of your testing team and helping cut time to market.

 Slashing test maintenance